peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 The output of the scheme are shortwave and longwave fluxes at layer interfaces, from which the heating rate of layers can be calculated by the NWP model.

+### Broadband Regions

+The ACRANEB2 scheme operates in two spectral regions, matching closely the common distinction between shortwave in longwave spectrum (Sec.\ \ref{sec:shortwave-and-longwave-spectrum}):

+* Shortwave: $245\ \mathrm{nm}$ – $4.642\ \mathrm{\mu m}$
+* Longwave: $4.642\ \mathrm{\mu m}$ – $105.000\ \mathrm{\mu m}$

+In the shortwave spectrum, there is a single source of radiation (the Sun), whereas in the longwave spectrum, the surface and every layer is a source of radiation through thermal emission, but this complexity is somewhat reduced by the fact that scattering of longwave radiation by gases in the atmosphere is weak enough to be neglected, although scattering of longwave radiation by clouds and aerosols still needs to be taken into account.

 ### General Principle of Operation

 The general operation of the scheme can be summarised as follows: